 The Jazz in America writing team included some of the most respected jazz and social studies pedagogues/authors in the country.
 Led by Dr. JB Dyas, the Institute’s Vice President for Education and Curriculum Development, the committee included Dr. David Baker, Distinguished Professor of Music at Indiana University, Conductor of the Smithsonian Jazz Masterworks Orchestra, and Past President of the International Association for Jazz Education; Dr. Willie Hill, Director of the Fine Arts Center at the University of Massachusetts and Past President of the National Association for Music Education (MENC); Dr. Gary Nash, Professor Emeritus of History at the University of California Los Angeles, Director of the National Center for History in the Schools, and co-chair of the National History Standards Project; David Vigilante, Associate Director of the National Center for History in the Schools and former Coordinator of History-Social Studies for San Diego County; Howard Mandel, jazz journalist, author, and President of the Jazz Journalists Association; Marcia Foster Dunscomb, author and specialist in the field of early childhood jazz education; Bob Blumenthal, freelance jazz journalist and Creative Consultant for Marsalis Music; Willard Jenkins, jazz producer, author and oral historian; Dr. J. Richard Olivas, Professor of History at West Los Angeles College; and Phil Coady, President of Microgroove, the premier software and Web site company specializing in music education technology.

-Additional consultants included Tom Gibbons, Consultant for History/Social Science with the Los Angeles County Office of Education; Jackie Purdy, Member of the Board of Directors of the California Council for the Social Studies and the Southern California Social Science Association; as well as Herbie Hancock, Daniel Seeff, and Thelonious Monk, Jr., the Institute’s Chairman, West Coast Director, and Board of Trustees Chair, respectively.
+Additional consultants included Tom Gibbons, Consultant for History/Social Science with the Los Angeles County Office of Education; Jackie Purdy, Member of the Board of Directors of the California Council for the Social Studies and the Southern California Social Science Association; as well as Herbie Hancock, the Institute’s Chairman, and Daniel Seeff, the Institute’s West Coast Director.
 Tom Carter, President of the Institute, oversees the project.

 To promote the Jazz in America curriculum, the Institute presents jazz education tours at public schools in selected cities.
 Each tour features a major jazz artist and educator accompanied by a four- to five-piece jazz combo.
 These musicians serve as artists-in-residence in each city, performing and conducting master classes and assembly programs.
 The Institute has also presented a series of professional development workshops in selected cities to familiarize teachers and administrators with the curriculum Web site and demonstrate effective ways of teaching the material.